Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

     >>> print("binary_quasi_dist: ", binary_quasi_dist)
     binary_quasi_dist:  {'0000': 0.2802734375, '0001': 0.2509765625, '0010': 0.232421875, '0011': 0.236328125}

-The ``Sampler`` Runtime primitive offers a series of features and tuning options that do not have a legacy alternative to migrate from, but can help improve your performance and results.
+The ``Sampler`` Runtime primitive offers several features and tuning options that do not have a legacy alternative to migrate from, but can help improve your performance and results.
 For more information, refer to the following:

 - `Error mitigation tutorial <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/tutorials/Error-Suppression-and-Error-Mitigation.html>`_